On same field he was injured in 2018, Will Dissly leads all Seahawks receivers vs. Cardinals

 Willson had two catches for 26 yards, one a 17-yarder that converted a third-and-two from the Seattle 46 with 7:49 left that sparked a 15-play touchdown drive that sewed up the game.

-Wilson had to evade pressure to get off the pass to Willson, who then had to make a diving grab.
+Russell Wilson had to evade pressure to get off the pass to Willson, who then had to make a diving grab.

 But if the play looked a little extemporaneous, each said it was designed to go to Willson.

-“It wasn’t the cleanest route I ever ran in my life,’’ said Willson — linebacker Jordan Hicks was called for illegal contact on the play.
-“But it worked out.’’
+“It wasn’t the cleanest route I ever ran in my life,’’ said Willson.
+Linebacker Jordan Hicks was called for illegal contact on the play, “but it worked out,’’ Willson added.

 Said Wilson: “We thought he was going to get open a little quicker — it took him a second.
 Meanwhile, I have (D.J.)
 Swearinger and Chandler Jones running after me.’’

-Added Willson: “I’m just glad he trusted me to throw it..’’
+Added Willson: “I’m just glad he trusted me to throw it.’’

 Willson also saw ample action on special teams and said he particularly enjoyed what might seem like relatively unglamorous duty — the punt team.